ragart-uoc/uoc-b2.503-pec1/README.md

-# UOC - B2.503 - M1
+# UOC - B2.503 - PEC1

-A simple Unity project created to test the contents in M1
+The Unity project for the PEC1 activity